ballerina-platform/module-ballerinax-docusign.dsesign/examples/README.md

 ## Prerequisites

-1. Follow the [instructions](https://github.com/ballerina-platform/module-ballerinax-docusign.esign#set-up-guide) to set up the Calendar API.
+1. Follow the [instructions](https://github.com/ballerina-platform/module-ballerinax-docusign.esign#set-up-guide) to set up the DocuSign eSignature API.

 2. For each example, create a `Config.toml` file with your OAuth2 tokens, client ID, and client secret.
 Here's an example of how your `Config.toml` file should look: